Director, Institute for Research in Electronics and Applied Physics

 In 2006, Chembo received a PhD degree in photonics from the University of the Balearic Islands (Palma de Mallorca, Spain), and previously, an independent PhD in nonlinear dynamics from the University of Yaounde I (Cameroon).

-He was a member of the Committee for Regional Development of the International Commission for Optics (ICO) from 2014 to 2017, an Associate Vice-President for the IEEE Photonics Society Membership Council (2016-2019), and was he a board member of the organization commitee for the UNESCO International Year of Light (IYL 2015).
+He was a member of the Committee for Regional Development of the International Commission for Optics (ICO) from 2014 to 2017, an Associate Vice-President for the IEEE Photonics Society Membership Council (2016-2019), an Associate Editor for the OSA Journal Optics Express (2016-22022), and a board member of the organization commitee for the UNESCO International Year of Light (IYL 2015).

-He currently serves as Associate Editor for the OSA journal Optics Express, and he is an elected member of the IEEE Photonics Society (IPS) Board of Governors.
+He is an elected member of the IEEE Photonics Society (IPS) Board of Governors.